• Skip to main content

 Example #1: how to say “the moon” in Japanese

-We watched the moon by the sea.
+We watched the moon on the beach.

 Below are the new words used in the example sentence.